-The status reported in these lines is the same as in 2014/15, when we fully checked back to source data.
+We have reviewed various supported documents presented by the Company and can confirm that they are consistent.
 The data source is the LIMS system which is an Oracle database.
-We re-ran the SQL queries to replicate the reported data and confirmed the reported information was correct.
-We also noted that NIW had appropriate quality checks in place within the Environmental Regulation function.
+We re-ran the SQL queries to replicate the reported data.
+We confirmed the reported information is correct, and note that NIW has appropriate quality checks in place within the Environmental Regulation function.